 You can reduce the likelihood of being involved in a collision by keeping your speed slow and safe, giving yourself plenty of space to stop, and by using your lights correctly at night.
 Expect the unexpected!

 Normally you won't encounter birds on the road, but if you are in a quiet area or if there is something tasty on the road (an unfortunate rabbit or deer, perhaps), you may find that birds of prey can't resist taking a rest or having a snack on the road.

 Just because birds can fly doesn't mean that they will, so give them space to move on.
 Again, your best chance of avoiding causing injury or death to a bird is to ensure you always drive at a safe speed with plenty of time to stop.

 Whilst you may be one of many people enjoying a road trip in Scotland, remember that cars are not the only users of the road.
 You may come across cyclists, horse-riders, runners or hikers on the road.

-Be prepared to meet lots of different types of road users going at different speeds to you, and remember that even though the road may be narrow in places, you still need to pass them with plenty of space.
+Be prepared to meet lots of different types of road users going at different speeds to you, and please remember that even though the road may be narrow in places, if overtaking you still need to pass them with plenty of space.
 If someone is coming the other way, stop and wait until you can pass them safely.